kalafut/kalafut.net/site/content/posts/truth-social-bizarro-world.md

  An article will be posted, and then there will be 100s of "#MAGA", "#FJB", "#Bidenomics", etc. type comments.
 That's literally the whole comment.
 It is just noisy garage that adds nothing and makes it hard to find more substantive posts.

 ### Ads
-Lots of ads trying to sell me gold, prepper supplies, weird investment schemes, Trump/flag/eagle/FJB clothing.
+Lots of ads trying to sell me gold, prepper supplies, weird investment schemes, clothing featuring Trump, flags, eagles, FJB, etc.

 ### Begging
 So much of Trump & sons asking for money.